Our Facility

 Is parking available?

-Clients may park in the gated patient lot located beside the Health and Education building.
+Clients may park in the gated lot marked "Patient Parking" in front of the Student Health Building.
 Bring your white ticket to the desk when you check-in for your appointment.
 We will validate your parking for you.

 Back to Top